Takeshi-Sakamoto5/ArcOS/README.md

 vary by session

-ArcOS eliminates all drift by anchoring every output to your cloned cognitive structure.
+ArcOS eliminates drift by anchoring every output to your cloned cognitive structure.

-ArcOS does not use:

-AI personality
+No AI personality.

-default preferences
+No default preferences.

-statistical tendencies
+No statistical tendencies.

-It uses your judgment model, producing perfectly stable reasoning.
+Only your judgment model.

 2.4 Linear Infinite Acceleration

 ArcOS does not create new worlds.
-It accelerates the world you already understand.
+It accelerates the one you already understand.

 You gain: